The best apps to meet new people

-Whether you’re looking for a date, a new friend, or a professional contact, you no longer need to go to networking events or bars to meet new people.
+Updated March 6, 2019: Whether you’re looking for a date, a new friend or a professional contact, you no longer need to go to networking events or bars to meet new people.
 You can meet them on your phone, in your pajamas, at home.
-In fact, meeting people digitally is far more efficient than in-person encounters—you can filter out incompatible matches before you ever meet them.
-Let’s look at some of the best apps to make new contacts.
-We’ll start with dating apps and move into apps that can help you find friends and expand your professional network.
+Don't know where to start?
+Here are the best apps for dating, making friends and networking.

 Tinder: The most popular dating app

-Tinder is probably the world’s most famous dating app (and not always for good reasons).
+Tinder is probably the world’s most famous dating app.
 Its swipe-based system is now the industry standard.
 If you’ve been in a relationship (or under a rock) for the last five years, here’s how it works: you’re presented with a photo and a brief description, and if you want to talk to the person, you swipe right.
 If you don’t want to be connected, you swipe left.
 If both users swipe right, you’ll be connected.

 Bumble: The friendlier dating app

-Although it was started by one of the brains behind Tinder, Bumble operates differently.
+Bumble operates a bit differently.
 You still swipe left or right, but for heterosexual dating, women have to make the first move.
 This is designed to make it a friendlier experience for women, who are all too often bombarded with raunchy messages on other apps.

 Like Tinder, Bumble has a friends feature.
 Known as Bumble BFF, it allows you to find people of either gender to meet as friends.
-If you pay for their premium version, you can also see everyone who has already liked you—which is great for shy people scared of making the first move.
+If you pay for their premium version, you can also see everyone who has already liked you — great for shy people scared of making the first move.

-Coffee Meets Bagel: A dating app for serious relationships
+Coffee Meets Bagel: The dating app for serious relationships

 Coffee Meets Bagel is a dating app built around finding serious relationships.
 Every day at noon you are presented with a limited number set of tailored matches.
-This is different than apps like Tinder, where a seemingly limitless number of matches makes it hard to find a good match.
+This is different than apps like Tinder, with a seemingly limitless number of matches.

-If you don’t see anyone you like, you can use their "discover" feature to find people based on height, age, or other factors.
-The people on Coffee Meets Bagel are generally more driven to find a serious relationship than those on Tinder.
+If you don’t see anyone you like, you can use their "discover" feature to find people based on height, age or other factors.

 Hater: A fun way to meet new people

-Ever met someone that you thought was great, until you realized they love something that you hate?
 Tired of dating apps that match you based on what you like?
 What about matching based on things you hate?
-After all, when you hate the same things, it’s easier to love each other.

-Hater brings up hot-button topics like Justin Bieber, vegans, and Donald Trump.
-You choose the things you love or hate, then the app matches you with like-minded individuals.
-For a dating app that almost sounds like a joke, it’s actually surprisingly effective, and I’ve met some really cool people on here.
+On Hater, you choose the things you love or hate, then the app matches you with like-minded individuals.
+For a dating app that almost sounds like a joke, it’s actually surprisingly effective.

 WeChat: The app to find people near you

 WeChat is China’s largest social network, but it has expanded to the rest of the world.
-One difference that sets it apart from Facebook is its "people nearby" feature, which allows you to find other WeChat users nearby.
-WeChat won’t show you their exact location, but it will give a general distance.
+Its "people nearby" feature allows you to find other WeChat users nearby.
 And since you can filter by gender, it is a useful way find new friends or a romantic partner.

 A new entrant into the platonic friend-finding space, Peanut launched in early 2017 as a way for moms to meet fellow cool moms nearby.
-Founded by tech veterans with experience in the space (CEO Michelle Kennedy was deputy CEO at Badoo and serves on Bumble’s board), it uses the same swipe interface style as Tinder—but instead of swiping based on looks, moms swipe based on interests.
+Founded by tech veterans with experience in the space, it uses the same swipe interface style as Tinder—but instead of swiping based on looks, moms swipe based on interests.
 It also includes info about kids and their ages so moms can use the app to assess playdate compatibility and make plans.

-LinkedIn: The best way to keep professional contacts
+LinkedIn: The best app to keep professional contacts

 At this point LinkedIn has basically morphed from professional social network to recruiting juggernaut.
-Theoretically, you’re only supposed to add people you know, but, let’s be honest, many people don’t use it that way.
 To find new contacts, simply search for companies or industries you’re interested in, and you can find highly-placed potential contacts who already work there.
 Since LinkedIn shows you mutual connections, you’ll know if you have actual friends who can make an introduction.

 Shapr: Tinder for professional contacts